© Alisha Goosen

 Marriage Officiant and Life-Cycle Celebrant

-As a Life-Cycle Celebrant, certified by the Celebrant Foundation & Institute, I am trained in weddings, funerals, story telling and rituals.
-I am licensed to legally perform weddings in the province of Alberta, and can also create ceremonies to honour many other life transitions.
+As a Life-Cycle Celebrant, certified by the Celebrant Foundation & Institute, I am trained in weddings, funerals, storytelling and rituals.
+As an ordained clergy in Mennonte Church Alberta, I am licensed to perform weddings in the province of Alberta, and can also create ceremonies to honour many other life transitions.

 It is my privilege to work with a wide variety of people at the most significant times of their lives.
 I am a good listener and enjoy getting to know people’s life stories and experiences.
 I like the creative process of writing ceremonies and choosing elements that will suit each client.
 I believe in the power of well-chosen words and rituals to bring people together in ways that are beautiful and transformational.

 Prior to becoming a celebrant, I enjoyed an interesting career as a professional musician, educator, and administrator in the not-for-profit sector.